 I also won’t be detailing how to wire an entire home, this is purely meant for someone who wants to add audio, video, or other equipment to their already built home.
-I’ve ran thousands of different cables throughout customer’s homes and businesses, and here are some of the methods and ideals I use when doing so.
+I’ve ran thousands of different cables throughout customers’ homes and businesses, and here are some of the methods and ideas I use when doing so.

 Effectively and Safely Run Cables Through a Wall

 There are some important things to remember when you want to safely run cables through a wall.
 You may want to just go for it!
 Cut two holes in your wall then feed the wire between them.

 - Know what is behind the wall before you run cables.

 - Avoid running cables next to electrical lines.

 - You can run low voltage and other cables in bundles.

 - Inspect your cables before you run them.

 Know What is Behind the Wall Before You Run Cables

 Before you go cutting any holes in your precious wall, figure out what is behind it first.
 Don’t just go tapping on the wall like a madman.
 Some people may suggest this method, but it’s fairly inconsistent unless you have a trained ear.